bada-bing/knowledge-base/tools/code/README.md

     - this is really helpful since you don't want to bother with native libraries and stop there at any point (e.g., Vue lib)
   - launch.json is the file in .vscode where you specify your debug configuration

-for launch configuration you can store your env variable into .env file and then specify the file in launch config using `envFile`: ...
+- for launch configuration store your env variable into `.env` file and then specify the file in launch config using `envFile`

 nodemon has also default configuration for debugging in VS Code
-- search for it when you setup launch.json
+- it is available as one of default options when you setup `launch.json`

 - there are compound configurations (to debug both backend and frontend at the same time) but do not find them that useful right now
     - if you feel the need at some point, invest more time into it, for now just skip it